 Some eight years later, Momentum Pictures submitted the film anew for a DVD classification.
 Much like their horrible DVD

-film or video, with some footage having being reinstated and other footage and additional sound cuts made that had not being done before.
+with some footage having being reinstated and other footage and additional sound cuts made that had not being done before.
 A summary of the main differences between the UK VHS version and Momentum's DVD version is as follows:

 The UK DVD reinstates Morgan's joke about taking the man's "balls" in the opening scene

 Her kick to the man on the beach a couple of minutes later is also now as its proper volume on DVD, and not diminished as it was on film or video